Potter helps No. 21 Wisconsin knock off Northwestern 68-51

 Wisconsin: Steady as ever, the Badgers reached 10 Big Ten wins for the 18th time in the last 20 years.

-Northwestern: It was another tough night for coach Chris Collins and crew.
+Northwestern: It was another tough night for Collins and Co.
 The Wildcats shot 40% (20 for 50) from the field.

+“Actually, we’ve been having really good practices,” Buie said.
+“So it’s really frustrating that tonight we weren’t able to execute offensively and share the ball like we do in practice.”

 UP NEXT